Mann2029/Sports-Analytics-System/README.md

 ### This project includes four main dashboards:

 -File Name	Description:
         - cricket.py	Visualize batting and bowling performance in international cricket.
         - nba.py	Analyze player/team performance in the NBA with stats like points, assists, rebounds, etc.
         - football.py	Track physical and AI-based performance insights for top football teams.
         - multi sports.py	A combined dashboard that allows switching between Cricket, NBA, and Football views.
 - Each dashboard reads from multiple .csv files containing real player and team performance data.

-Absolutely!
-Below is a **detailed breakdown of features** for each module in your multi-sport analytics dashboard project.
-These explain what each dashboard does, how it works, and what insights users get — clearly and in simple terms.

 ## Detailed Features by Module